How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 The Diploma in French for Tourism, Hospitality, and Catering assesses candidates’ written and oral communication levels.
 It evaluates their performance on reservations, client advising, and guided tours.

-This diploma meets the need for professional French training and certification for non-native speakers in the hospitality and travel industry.
+This diploma meets the need for professional French training and certification for non-native hospitality and travel industry speakers.

 This diploma is for hotel, tourism, and food service professionals whose tasks include getting customers.
 Examples include receptionists, travel agents, tour operators, tour guides, event organizers, and headwaiters.

-Taking an order, welcoming clients, managing guest comments, preparing a guided tour plan, crafting promotional for a tourism offer, explaining a map, and offering advice to a client are some activities of this test.
+This test includes activities such as taking orders, welcoming clients, managing guest comments, preparing a guided tour plan, crafting promotional materials for a tourism offer, explaining a map, and offering advice to a client.

-There are only three levels from A2 to B2 in the Diploma in Tourism, Hospitality, and Catering.
+The Diploma in Tourism, Hospitality, and Catering has only three levels, from A2 to B2.
 Like other DFS exams, the scores are valid for a lifetime.

 (iv) Diplôme de Français de la santé